secdev/scapy/doc/scapy/advanced_usage.rst

          |     trim= 0 %

-The different services in OBD support different kind of data.
+The different services in OBD support different kinds of data.
 Service 01 and Service 02 support Parameter Identifiers (pid).
-Service 03, 07 und 0A support Diagnostic Trouble codes (dtc).
+Service 03, 07 and 0A support Diagnostic Trouble codes (dtc).
 Service 04 doesn't require a payload.
 Service 05 is not implemented on OBD over CAN.
 Service 06 support Monitoring Identifiers (mid).